shvixxl/gitlab-report/README.md

 # GitLab Report

 Python script for creating GitLab reports for Issues.
-Reports can be produced in PDF, Excel, HTML, Markdown and JSON formats.
+Reports are produced in PDF, HTML, Markdown and JSON formats.

 ## Dependencies